32 Best Things to Do in Alicante, Spain, for First-Time Visitors

 Walk through Parc de l'Ereta

 Also known as Parque de la Ereta, this park is a much-loved attraction that's free to explore.
-As you walk around, you can enjoy the fresh air and take in beautiful views across the city.
+As you walk in the area, you can enjoy the fresh air and take in beautiful views across the city.

 As it sits next to Castillo de Santa Bárbara, combining a trip to the park and the castle is a great idea, as long as you don't do so during the hottest parts of the day (usually around lunchtime and early afternoon).

-While the park is stunning all day, visiting around sunset is highly recommended.
+While the park is stunning all day, visiting near sunset time is highly recommended.
 Bringing some drinks and relaxing in the park as you watch the sun go down can't be missed!

 Tour Castillo de Santa Bárbara